 Got a stuffy nose from allergies or a cold?
 Nasal irrigation may help.
-Here's how it works.
-You pour a saline solution into one nostril.
+You pour a saltwater (saline) solution into one nostril.
 As it flows through your nasal cavity into the other nostril, it washes out mucus and allergens.
-Use this step-by-step guide to see how to do it.

 For nasal irrigation, you'll need a container and saline solution.
 You can buy prefilled containers, or use a bulb syringe or neti pot.
 All are available at drugstores.

 If you choose a prefilled bottle, skip this step.
 Otherwise, you can buy a saline solution powder and follow the directions on the label or make your own.
-Start with one to two cups of warm water.
-Add 1/4 to 1/2 teaspoon of non-iodized salt and a pinch of baking soda to soften the effect of the salt.
-Use distilled, sterile, or previously boiled and cooled water to make the solution to help prevent infection.
+Start with 1-2 cups of warm water that’s distilled, sterile, or that you’ve boiled to help prevent infection.
+Add 1/4 to 1/2 teaspoon of non-iodized salt and a pinch of baking soda.

-If you are using a squeeze bottle, neti pot, or syringe, lean forward over the sink, at about a 45-degree angle.
+If you're using a squeeze bottle, neti pot, or syringe, lean forward over the sink, at about a 45-degree angle.
 Tilt your head so that one nostril is pointed down toward the sink.
 Don't tilt your head back.

 Place the spout of a neti pot or the tip of a syringe or squeeze bottle just inside your nose.
 The tip should go in no further than a finger's width.
 Keeping your mouth open, squeeze the bulb syringe or bottle, or tilt the pot to pour the water into your nostril.
 Remember to breathe through your mouth, not your nose.